 MP for Cardiff West

-Alex Barros-Curtis is a Labour (Co-op) MP for Cardiff West, elected in 2024.
-He currently serves on the Administration Committee and the Modernisation Committee, and has previously sat on the Justice Committee and on two Bill committees, giving him parliamentary committee experience.
+Alex Barros-Curtis is a Labour (Co-op) MP for Cardiff West, elected in July 2024.
+He currently sits on the Administration Committee and the Modernisation Committee, and has previously served on committees related to justice and policing (Crime and Policing Bill, Tobacco and Vapes Bill, and the Justice Committee).

-Declared financial interests include five entries: four miscellaneous interests and one land or property interest.
+Declares five financial interests, including four miscellaneous entries and one land or property item.

 Generated 21 February 2026